PainfulDiodes/z80-asm-test/README.md

 # z80-asm-test
 ## Comparative Z80 Assembler Test

-I was interested in consistency / standards among Z80 cross-assemblers that could be built from source for MacOS or Linux, and within that category I wanted to compare several that for various reasons seemed most interesting to me:
+I was interested in consistency / standards among Z80 cross-assemblers that could be built from source for MacOS or Linux, and within that category I chose to compare several that for various reasons seemed  interesting to me:

 * [SjASMPlus](https://github.com/z00m128/sjasmplus)
 * [z88dk-z80asm](https://github.com/z88dk/z88dk/wiki/Tool---z80asm)